project-rig/rig/docs/source/circuit_sim_tutorial/01_hello_world/README.rst

     * :download:`hello.c`
     * :download:`Makefile`

-As is tradition our first application will simply print 'Hello, world!' and exit.
-In this application our SpiNNaker application kernel will simply write its greeting into memory on a SpiNNaker chip and then terminate.
+As is traditional, our first application will simply print 'Hello, world!' and exit.
+In this example our SpiNNaker application kernel will simply write its greeting into memory on a SpiNNaker chip and then terminate.
 Our host program will:

 * Load the application kernel
 * Instruct SpiNNaker to run it
 * Wait for the kernel to terminate
-* Retrieve and print the message from SpiNNaker's memory
+* Retrieve the message from SpiNNaker's memory and print it
 * Clean up and quit

 SpiNNaker Application Kernel